Shahad24/AICITY2022_Track3_Team95/README.md

   ---
   ### Training
   Since action recognition method is data hungry and we only have few samples per class.
-We have to stages to get the final action classification model.<br />
+We have two stages to get the final action classification model.<br />
   1. In the first stage, we train action classification model using only the Infrared video without the synthetic data.
   2. In the second stage, we resume training the first stage model but after adding the colored data samples in the train and test csv files.